jefflau/jest-fetch-mock/README.md

 ### "jest is not defined"

-`jest-fetch-mock` calls `jest.fn()` on import, so it can only be imported where Jest's globals exist: test files, `setupFiles`, or `setupFilesAfterEach` — not in `globalSetup`, custom sequencers, or plain Node scripts ([#104](https://github.com/jefflau/jest-fetch-mock/issues/104)).
-If this appears after a dependency update, also try clearing the watcher/cache: `npx jest --clearCache`.
+`jest-fetch-mock` calls `jest.fn()` on import, so it can only be imported where Jest's globals exist: test files, `setupFiles`, or `setupFilesAfterEnv` — not in `globalSetup`, custom sequencers, or plain Node scripts ([#104](https://github.com/jefflau/jest-fetch-mock/issues/104)).
+For `injectGlobals: false` setups, use `createFetchMock` from `jest-fetch-mock/factory`, which imports cleanly anywhere.
+If the error appears after a dependency update, also try clearing the watcher/cache: `npx jest --clearCache`.

 ### Binary responses